Keep Running x64 v1.0.0 Readme

 For a 32-bit only version see Keep Running

-1) Ensure this prerequisite is installed: Microsoft .NET Framework 4 Client Profile
+1) Prerequisite for earlier Windows: Microsoft .NET Framework 4 Client Profile

 2) Extract the contents of the .zip file